Sunday, May 17, 2026

 Though, the perfectionist in me did finagle a bit to get the colors to go 'round and 'round in a pleasing way, instead of congregating on one side, as they tend to do if you change directions each round.
 Changing directions with each round keeps the squares from skewing.
 To overcome the colors' tendency to pool when doing this, I did a lot of snipping and magic-knotting.
 In fact, I'm something of a pro at this now.
 I've never before trusted the magic knot, but I figured dishcloths that will get abused and washed many times will be a great test of its reliability.

-The video tutorial below was, by far, the best one I found for making these:
+The video tutorial below is, by far, the best one I have found for making these:

 I hope those of you who observe and celebrate have had a meaningful Lent and Easter!